Explore the Sacred Feminine within Agriculture

 A selection of articles and other readings will be provided to registered participants.

-Registration for this course is open until the first session on May 7.
+Registration for this course is open until December 2019.
 Registration for the course is $200 for the general public, $180 for Soil Builder Members, and $160 for Seed Sower and above members.
 Become a member of the Biodynamic Association to get the discount automatically!
-Partial scholarships are available through the Biodynamic Scholarship Fund (apply by May 1).
+Partial scholarships are available through the Biodynamic Scholarship Fund (apply by December 1).

 Claudia Ford has had a career in international women’s health and development spanning three decades and all continents.
 Dr Ford’s research interests are in traditional ecological knowledge, agroecology, historical ethnobotany, gender, and medicinal plants.
 She currently teaches Women’s Studies, Environmental Literature, Environmental and Business Ethics, and Global Business Economics.
 Claudia is also a midwife, writer, and visual artist, and has shared the joys and adventures of her global travel with her four children.